About Expertise AI & Controllers Perspectives Handbooks Connect

 The conversation around AI and the controller function tends to land in one of two wrong places: either breathless optimism about automated closes and self-reconciling ledgers, or defensive dismissal from practitioners who've seen too many tech promises fall flat.
 Neither is useful.

-The honest read is more specific.
+The honest read is more specific, and there's a simple mental model that cuts through it — the Signature Test: if a task ends with a human signing their name to the result, the judgment stays human, no matter how much of the work an agent did.
 Some of what controllers do is highly automatable — transaction-level matching, variance flagging, report generation, first-pass flux commentary.
-Some of it is not — judgment calls on accrual methodology, reserve adequacy, disclosure tone, and what a number means in context.
+Some of it ends in a signature — accrual methodology, reserve adequacy, disclosure tone, what a number means in context.
 The controller who understands that distinction will thrive.
 The one who doesn't — in either direction — won't.

 01